WaleedMAqsood/xUnitPlayGround/README.md

 - IHttpClientFactory
 - Testing Controllers using Moq

-I have three Folders documenting each of the following:
+I have three Folders in the project with each of the following:

 ## Constructer and Dispose: Shared setup/cleanup code without sharing object instances
 - xUnit.net creates a new instance of the test class for every single test